-The most obvious step is to stop using them.
-It is because you have them, you get tempted to buy things that you don’t have the money to buy in cash.
-Advertisers take advantage of this fact and come up with lucrative offers on credit cards.
-The merchants sell their products and services, the banks get interest on the amount and the user gets nothing but a big hole in their pocket.
+The most obvious step is to stop using your credit cards until you regain financial control.
+Putting your credit cards in a drawer, away from sight, will curb your temptation to buy things that you don’t have the money to buy in cash.
+Moreover, you’ll offset any attempt to reduce your debt if you continue to make purchases on your credit card.
 Those who have suffered enough or get easily influenced must stop using credit cards immediately.
 The world still runs fine without them so just lock them up and don’t go looking for them.

 2. Pay Less as Interest

 When you miss your credit card payments, you have to pay interest on the balance owed.
 With interest rates averaging around 20%, your balance owed will end up accruing interest at a scary pace.
 In such circumstances, you should consider a balance transfer.
 A balance transfer involves moving your current credit card debt to another credit card.
 However, with a balance transfer, the rate on your new credit card is usually very low, sometimes as low as 0% for a period of time.

 You can also try calling your credit card issuer and request an interest rate reduction.
 Some banks may entertain your request to reduce the interest rate if you’ve been a loyal client with a good payment history.

 Here’s what you can do if you’ve maxed out your credit cards?

 While paying the minimum amount on your credit card can save you from late fees, you’ll still be charged interest on the balance owed.
 This is one of the main ways Canadians get caught in the minimum payment trap.
 The best way to pay off your credit card is by paying at least a little more than the minimum payment.
 So, if your minimum payment is $10, trying putting in $100 instead.
 The difference will astound you.